muydanny/backend-curriculum-site/module3/projects/consultancy/development.md

 - End: Monday morning of Week 5

 - Deliverables:
-  - Frontend has Bootstrap in place, each wireframe is implemented in some amount, implements OAuth, can CRUD data with backend or is mocking backend responses for any incomplete endpoints
+  - Frontend has Bootstrap (or other CSS framework) in place, each wireframe is implemented in some amount, implements OAuth, can CRUD data with backend or is mocking backend responses for any incomplete endpoints
   - Rails back-end can CRUD resources based on front-end requests
   - Services successfully implement their respective API calls